 What Do People Think is the Early Retirement Age?

-Based on popular opinion (with a backing of statistics), 55 years old is decent place to dra
+Based on popular opinion (with statistical backing), 55 years old is decent place to draw the line.

 - Of survey-classified retirees stating a retirement age, 15.89% were retired before 55 and 7.47% more retired at exactly 55 years old.

-- Of current self-classified retirees stating a retirement age, only 19.98% were retired before 55 – and another 7.67% retired at exactly 55 years old.
+- Of current self-classified retirees stating a retirement age, only 19.98% were retired before 55.
+Another 7.67% retired at exactly 55 years old.

 - Of Americans 55 years old and younger, only 1.4% considered themselves retired.
 (73.2% for people 65 and older)